uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 The new layer is loaded to the map by default.

-Now that we have we have a layer with only the administrative regions for Australia, we can use that as an overlay layer to clip the rivers and cities.
-Follow these steps for each one:
+Now that we have we have a layer with only the administrative regions for Australia, we can use that as an overlay layer to clip the rivers.
+Follow these steps:

 1. Select the layer to clip
 1. Use the `Vector > Geoprocessing Tools > Clip...` tool